Xv-yn/University/AMED3003/week1.md

 3. Validation
 4. Control and extensive testing

 - Must have the potential to answer an important clinical question and change clinical practice
 - High standard of accuracy; practical to sample
 - Measurable in a medium-high throughput manner in a time efficient manner
 - Able to be standardised, validated with certified assays, accredited labs
 - Acceptable to scientists, health care providers, patients to adopt
 - Regulatory, governance approvals

-## Digital Biomarkers

-- DBx: a characteristic (or characteristics) collected from digital health technologies that is measured as an indicator of normal biological processes

-- DBfx: digital fingerprint/ footprint: an impression or unique signature of a defined healthcare characteristic, made by the integration of various digital biomarkers

 ## Ethical

 - Ethical: beneficence, (overall population level benefits) non-maleficence, (false results, invasive diagnostics) justice, (ensure steps are in place to follow through from screening; equality/equity) autonomy (understanding consequence of participation)
 - Economic: value for money
 - Legal: standards in testing, accreditation qualification of tests; confidentiality, avoid discrimination, informed consent
-- Social: knowledge of condition, treatment, perception (of sensitivity/susceptibility), stigma, socio- economic, socio-demographic factors
+- Social: knowledge of condition, treatment, perception (of sensitivity/susceptibility), stigma, socio-economic, socio-demographic factors

 ## Diagnosis vs screening